 The benefits of diversity in education, especially higher education, stretch far and wide — affecting students’ academic and social experiences, as well as having a direct impact on their future.
-The positive effects of diversity enable students to work with people from other races, ethnicities, and cultural backgrounds, and challenges the views they are accustomed to.
-This leads to a greater awareness, understanding, and acceptance of differing beliefs and customs.
+The positive effects of diversity enable students to work with people from other races, ethnicities, and cultural backgrounds and challenges the views they are accustomed to.
+This leads to greater awareness, understanding, and acceptance of differing beliefs and customs.

 The Importance of Diversity in Higher Education